[Skip to content]

 Jalopy --configure --look synthetica

-Applications like NetBeans or IDEA often provide similar support for custom Look&Feels.
+Applications like NetBeans or IntelliJ IDEA often provide similar support for custom Look & Feels.
 Please consult the documentation of your application.

 5. Bugs